nordlow/compiler-benchmark/README.md

-TCC is superior in all regards because of its single-pass architecture possible when parsing the C programming language that doesn’t have to deal with forward declarations and thereby limiting the scope to a single function.
+TCC is superior in all regards because of its single-pass architecture possible when parsing the C programming language that doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.

 Vox's check and build are, by a large margin, the fastest.
 3-4 times faster than its closers competitor, `dmd`.
 Note that Vox, however, is a highly experimental